-- Student Growth Percentile Profile: displays SGP levels (number and percent of students with low, typical, and high growth) and SGP median in the columns, disaggregated by each subgroup of students typically displayed in District Reports (school, gender, race/ethnicity, lunch status, time in district, NJ ASK achievement, etc.). - All other profiles: displays SGP levels in the rows of each profile (where appropriate), which is disaggregated by other data as columns (school name, grade level, special education classification, etc.) depending upon which profile you select. - Jump to Student List: displays the SGP and SGP level for each student in the list. - Jump to Student Record: displays the SGP and SGP level as well as achievement performance level, scale score, and raw cluster scores in the student assessment record (you must click the assessment record link from the enrollment record to view assessment information).

-For additional resources and information on using school/District Reports, visit the Help & Support tab (G) and select District Reports from the topic list (H).
+- Student Growth Percent Profile: displays SGP levels (number and percent of students with low, typical, and high growth) and SGP median in the columns, disaggregated by each subgroup of students typically displayed in District Reports (school, gender, race/ethnicity, lunch status, time in district, statewide assessment achievement, etc.). - All other profiles: displays SGP levels in the rows of each profile (where appropriate), which is disaggregated by other data as columns (school name, grade level, special education classification, etc.) depending upon which profile you select. - Jump to Student List: displays the SGP and SGP level for each student in the list. - Jump to Student Record: displays the SGP and SGP level as well as achievement performance level, scale score, and raw cluster scores in the student assessment record (you must click the assessment record link from the enrollment record to view assessment information). - For additional resources and information on using District Reports, visit the Resources & Trainings Page via the Help tab (H) and select Documents for Download to find the resources for District Reports (I).